Alaaeddine01/backend-java-spring/README.md

-# gChapter 0: Spring core
+# Chapter 0: Spring core

 ## 1. practice for IoC and Dependency Injections.
 ## 2. create some spring beans (components).